Treating Pancreatic Cysts With EUS-Guided Chemoablation

 This therapy is for patients with mucinous pancreatic cysts that are not malignant.
 People with benign cysts, such as serous cystadenomas, are treated differently.
 Eligibility also depends on the individual’s overall health and the cyst’s growth rate, size, and shape.

-“The therapy offers a nonsurgical option for patients who might otherwise require major pancreatic surgery or who are not candidates for surgery due to age or comorbidities,” says , a gastroenterologist and interventional endoscopist at UVA Health.
+“The therapy offers a nonsurgical option for patients who might otherwise require major pancreatic surgery or who are not candidates for surgery due to age or comorbidities,” says Vanessa Shami, MD, a gastroenterologist and interventional endoscopist at UVA Health.
 “Pancreatitis is a possible complication, although that can sometimes indicate a successful ablation.”

 How Chemoablation Works